 Natasha completed her medical degree at the University of Cape Town in 1993.
 She completed her advanced surgical training in Plastic and Reconstructive Surgery in Melbourne and was awarded a Fellowship of the Royal Australasian College of Surgeons in 2005.
-Natasha is fully trained in all aspects of plastic surgery and is an active member of the Australian Society of Plastic Surgeons.
+Natasha is fully trained in all aspects of plastic surgery and is an active member of the Australian Society of Plastic Surgeons, the Australian Hand Surgery Society and the International Spinal Cord Society.

 • Reconstructive breast surgery after breast cancer